Saving Merida’s historic center is not so simple for city agency

 A casona on Calle 65 and 44 collapsed last year in heavy rains.
 It was later partially demolished.
 Photo: Diario de Yucatán

-Merida, Yucatan — One of Latin America’s largest historic centers is at once shaping up and falling apart.
+One of Latin America’s largest historic centers, in Mérida, Yucatán, is simultaneously shaping up and falling apart.

-The city’s new administration has too small a staff to properly address the growing number of abandoned properties that pose a safety risk to neighbors and pedestrians.
+The city’s new administration has too few staff members to properly address the growing number of abandoned properties that pose a safety risk to neighbors and pedestrians.

 While the Centro is seeing a restaurant and home-renovation boom, a significant number of properties remain abandoned.
 Their murky title situations keep them in limbo.

-Addressing the problem is not so easy as declaring a property condemned and tearing it down.
+Addressing the problem is not as easy as declaring a property condemned and tearing it down.

-The director of the agency, Federico José Sauri Molina, said that he works in conjunction with the Department of the Interior to catalog them for the National Institute of Anthropology and History (INAH), which is then notified.
+The agency’s director, Federico José Sauri Molina, said that he works in conjunction with the Department of the Interior to catalog them for the National Institute of Anthropology and History (INAH), which is then notified.
 INAH authorizes repairs and remodeling.

-Mayor Renán Barrera Concha has made the situation a priority, said Sauri Molina.
-A detailed and meticulous legal process begins with the task of finding the property’s owners or, if applicable, their descendants.
+Sauri Molina said Mayor Renán Barrera Concha has made the situation a priority.
+A detailed and meticulous legal process begins with finding the property’s owners or, if applicable, their descendants.

 “The City Council is in charge of evaluating each property’s situation and requests permits from INAH, and if approved, the municipality facilitates staff to perform the repair work and the owner of the house provides the material,” he said.